kstenerud/concise-encoding/ce-structure.md

 ### Integer

+"Integer" in Concise Encoding refers to the integer type as it is used in programming languages (in other words, 0 is included in its definition).

 Integer values **CAN** be positive or negative, and **CAN** be represented in various bases (in [CTE](cte-specification.md#integer)) and sizes.

+**Note**: Although negative zero (`-0`) can technically be encoded using certain integer encodings in [CBE](cbe-specification.md#fixed-width-integer) (and it is valid to do so), this value is actually a [floating point](#floating-point) type.

 **Examples (in [CTE](cte-specification.md))**: